jesperancinha/image-train-filters-web/README.md

 #### Description

-Webservice which returns a filtered image after apllying selectable filters
+Webservice which returns a filtered image after applying selectable filters

 * Using image contour: